daleksla/STL/README.md

 Note: this project serves as a hobby to explore into themes such as (dynamic) memory allocation, memory management, copy / move semantics, operator overloads, polymorphism etc..
 It is not officially concerned with replacing any tried-and-tested features of C++ STL (though whether some features are better or not is up to personal discretion - I do have list slicing and some nicer string handling features, which people tend to always want to use so...).

 Regardless, my code a) is a lot more legible and I encourage you to read it and understand how it works b) basically runs exactly the same as the STL versions (with regards to memory, heap allocations and the like) - no downside to usage or experimentation!

+See each sub-folder's README files for further details.

 (c) Salih Mahmoud Sayed Ahmed, 2021.
 All rights reserved.
 See LICENSE for terms on code usage